Vocabulary of Art

-Lines are much more than contour of objects.
+Lines are much more than the contour of objects.

-Either used as contour or as edge between different paint colors, lines define shapes and can be used by the artist to guide the eye of the viewer through the painting.
+Either used as a contour or as an edge between different paint colors, lines define shapes and can be used by the artist to guide the eye of the viewer through the painting.

 Lines can be used to communicate a sense of movement, energy, or stillness.

 It is very important to be aware of lines, and it is not so easy to grow awareness of how some lines can be distracting or even ruin a composition.